-In PostgreSQL, reverse key indexes can be used to reduce leaf block contention and improve performance in scenarios where there is high contention on the last block of an index.
+In PostgreSQL, you can use reverse key indexes can be used to reduce leaf block contention and improve performance, especially in scenarios when high contention occurs on the last block of an index..
 This technique is particularly beneficial for workloads with frequent insertions or updates that target the maximum value of an indexed column.
 Here’s how you can use reverse key indexes in PostgreSQL:

 CREATE INDEX reverse_key_index ON sales (reverse(order_id));